yashwanthgowda2433/react-native-network-speed/react-native-network-speed/README.md

 import networkSpeed from 'react-native-network-speed';
 // start
 networkSpeed.startListenNetworkSpeed(({downLoadSpeed,downLoadSpeedCurrent,upLoadSpeed,upLoadSpeedCurrent}) => {
-		console.log(downLoadSpeed + 'kb/s') // download speed for the entire device 整个设备的下载速度
+		console.log(downLoadSpeed + 'kb/s') // download speed for the entire device
-		console.log(downLoadSpeedCurrent + 'kb/s') // download speed for the current app 当前app的下载速度(currently can only be used on Android) console.log(upLoadSpeed + 'kb/s') // upload speed for the entire device 整个设备的上传速度
+		console.log(downLoadSpeedCurrent + 'kb/s') // download speed for the current app(currently can only be used on Android)
-		console.log(upLoadSpeedCurrent + 'kb/s') // upload speed for the current app 当前app的上传速度(currently can only be used on Android)
+		console.log(upLoadSpeed + 'kb/s') // upload speed for the entire device
-	})
+		console.log(upLoadSpeedCurrent + 'kb/s') // upload speed for the current app (currently can only be used on Android) })
 // stop
 networkSpeed.stopListenNetworkSpeed()